StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 * [Timeline improvements](../../use/stackstate-ui/timeline-time-travel.md):
   * It is now possible to zoom out of a time range.
 STAC-12533
   * Added support for navigating to the next and previous time range.
 STAC-12531
 * Indirect relations for "Show root cause only" are now always shown when there is at least one invisible dependency that leads to the root cause.
-In previous versions of StackState an indirect relation for a root cause was only shown if there was no visible path to the root cause.
+In earlier versions of StackState an indirect relation for a root cause was only shown if there was no visible path to the root cause.
 STAC-11621
 * [Relations to component groups are shown as solid lines](/use/concepts/relations.md).
 In StackState v4.3 a grouped relation was displayed as a dashed line when the group of relations was not complete in the sense that each component in the group received that relation \(this is also called surjective\).
 STAC-11621
 * Improve how component names are displayed in the Topology Perspective.
 STAC-13063
 * The component finder modal can now be invoked using the [keyboard shortcut](../../use/stackstate-ui/keyboard-shortcuts.md) `CTRL`+`SHIFT`+`F`.
 STAC-12957